Great Synagogue of Vilna: Archaeological discoveries

 Haim immigrated to Eretz Israel with his wife Sarah in 1770 or 1772, together with Rabbi Azriel of Shklow – the grandfather of Rabbi Yisroel of Shklov- of the HaGra Students immigration leaders, died and buried in the cemetery on Mount Olives in the holy city of Jerusalem.

 The text from the Vilna synagogue mentions the names of Rabbi Haim’s two sons of– Rabbi Shmuel and Rabbi Eliezer.
 They can be identified as the brothers Shmuel and Eliezer sons of Rabbi Haim Shabtls, the first “Vilna's Earls” descendants of Rabbi Moshe Ravkash.
 The grandfather of HaGra Rayi”l Frumkin recounted that R Haim that immigrated to Eretz Israel was the son of Rabbi Haim, the son-in-law of Rabbi Shabtai Hefetz from Vilna and grandfather of Rabbi Yitzchak Elyiahu Landa.
 According to the text exposed at the Vilna synagogue in the archeologic excavation, conducted by Dr Yohanan Zeligman, the couple Rabbi Haim and Sarah emigrated from Vilna to Tiberias, from there they moved to Jerusalem where they died.
 Sarah in 1782 and Haim in 1786.

+In 2026 parts of the prayer hall and the women´s atrium were uncovered by archeologists.
+The bimah was fully uncovered.
+The uncovered prayer hall floor had a colorful terazzo floor decorated with floral and geometric motifs.
+Also found were metal seat plaques that were originally attached to wooden seats of the synagogue with the names of the congregates, a metal plaque with the Ten Commandments and pieces of crockery, including fragments of a Passover Seder plate made by Sussman Ceramic works.

+The archeological excavations were possible due to the demolition of the postwar nursery school in 2025, that was built on the site of the synagogue.